Ambisyon 2040

 *Venezuela also spent a lot on teaching and social welfare through their Bolivarian programs, but is now dirt-poor.
 This is because we blindly expect teachers to teach the right things, not thinking that they could also teach the wrong things as well.

-Unfortunately, these subjects also lead to low-value services and employment (in red).
+These subjects are easy and so lead to low-value services (in red below).
 Few people want to study the difficult subjects that lead to high value employment (in green).

 NEDA